xyproto/zsnes/README.md

 Pull requests that fixes inaccuracies with the emulation are welcome, as well as pull requests for regular bugs.

-* Currently, `sdl1` (or better: `sdl12-compat`) is a required dependency.
+* Currently, `sdl2` is a required dependency.
-* The `sdl2` branch is a work-in-progress branch where ZSNES can be compiled with SDL2 but it does not yet run correctly.
+* Porting ZSNES to SDL3 is a long term goal.

 Tested on Arch Linux, Fedora and Debian 12 on x86_64.